My Most Recent Story

-As I write this in the gloaming on a balmy evening in July, I call myself a writer, but I have a hard time fitting into the title of a poet as I am called by many.
+As I write this in the gloaming on a balmy evening in July, I still call myself a writer.
+I have a hard time fitting into the title of a poet as I am called by many.
 Do I want to be a poet?
 Or to simply live a poetic life?

 We do find our poetry, after all, when we get on with the business of getting on with our lives.